reddit-habs/nhlapi/docs/quickstart.rst

 * For :class:`nhlapi.SyncClient`, :code:`pip install requests`
 * For :class:`nhlapi.AsyncClient`, :code:`pip install aiohttp`

-Then, create an instance of :class:`nhlapi.endpoints.NHLAPI` passing it client you have selected.
+Then, create an instance of :class:`nhlapi.endpoints.NHLAPI` passing it the client you have selected.

 Synchronous::